manuGil/online-core/docs/source/data-modeling.rst

 Tesselations
 ^^^^^^^^^^^^

 Tessellations are a way to represent geographic phenomena in a GIS.
-A tessellation splits the geographic space in small cells in such a way that the complete area is covered by them.
+A tessellation splits the geographic space into small cells in such a way that the complete area is covered by them.
 They are like tiles on a floor or a wall.
-In most cases such tiles are square cells and when all cells are equal in size, we call this a regular tessellation.
+In most cases, such tiles are square cells, and when all cells are equal in size, we call this a regular tessellation.

-In a regular tessellation each cell is associated to a value (cell value).
+In a regular tessellation, each cell is associated with a value (cell value).
 This value has a data type, such as integer or floating-point.

-An integer datatype is a number that does not contain any decimals.
-They are often used to indicate codes in a discrete field (e.g. a landuse class).
-A float or floating-point datatype is a number  that may contain decimals.
-A floating-point data type that can store very big numbers (64bit) is  known to have ‘double precision’ and it is oftencalled “Double”.
+An integer data type is a number that does not contain any decimals.
+They are often used to indicate codes in a discrete field (e.g. a land use class).
+A float or floating-point data type is a number that may contain decimals.
+A floating-point data type that can store very big numbers (64bit) is known to have ‘double precision’ and it is often called “Double”.
 The table below shows a list of very common data types used in a GIS.

 ===============   =============================================================
  SHORT INTEGER    Numeric values without decimals within a specific range.